Determination of contributions from residual light charged hadrons to inclusive charged hadrons from $e^+e^-$ annihilation data: Description of experimental observables

 We should mention here that most single-inclusive charged hadron production data in electron-positron annihilation come with an additional information on the fully correlated normalization uncertainty.
 Since, the simple $\chi^2(\{\xi\})$ definition needs to be modified in order to account for such normalization uncertainties.
 Therefore, the modified $\chi^2$ function is given by:

 $\Delta{\cal N}_n$ in above equation are the experimental normalization uncertainties quoted by the experiments.
 The relative normalization factors ${\cal N}$ can be fitted along with the fitted parameters $\{\xi\}$ of {\it residual } charged hadrons FFs and then kept fixed.
+The relative normalization factors for our NLO (${\cal N}^{{\tt NLO}}$) and NNLO (${\cal N}^{{\tt NNLO}}$) analyses extracted from fit to the data, are presented in Tables.~\ref{tab:datasets-TASSO}, \ref{tab:datasets-TPC}, \ref{tab:datasets-ALEPH}, \ref{tab:datasets-DELPHI}, \ref{tab:datasets-OPAL} and \ref{tab:datasets-SLD}.